jade-hpc-gpu/docs/jade/containers.rst

 Singularity Containers
 ----------

-Singularity 2.4 is installed in ``/jmain02/apps/singularity/2.4``.
+Singularity 3.7 is installed on compute nodes, it is not available on login nodes.
 When you build your container, within your own environment, your container you must have the following directories:

 ::